cloudinary-training/cld-intro-php/README.md

 ```

 ### Browser file formats
-Different browsers can render different file formats.
-Formats provide optimization in terms of size. and quality.
+Image file formats provide standards for storing image data and can be compressed or uncompressed.
+Compressed formats can be lossy or non-lossy.
+Different devices and browsers can render different file formats.
+Cloudinary can optimize to provide the best format for the device or browser requesting the image.

-Use `fetch_format: auto` which translates to `f_auto` to let Cloudinary return an image container that is optimized for the requesting browser.
+Use format: auto which translates to f_auto to let Cloudinary return an image container that is optimized for the requesting browser.
 Format optimization handled at the CDN layer.

-* webp: chrome, firefox, edge
-* ogg: safari
-* jpg: all browsers
+Support for file formats is constantly evolving.
+Some examples of common image and video formats are:

+webp: Chrome, Edge, Firefox, Safari (image)
+jpg: Chrome, Edge, Firefox, Internet Explorer, Opera, Safari (image)
+webm: Chrome, Edge, Firefox (video)
+ogv: Chrome, Edge, Firefox (video)

 In the example below we generate "auto everything"

 ```php
 // without auto format
 echo cloudinary_url('lake',['transformation'=>['height'=>400,'crop'=>'fill','gravity'=>'auto','quality'=>'auto']]);